-The subscription model works by a paid memberships that keep renewing automatically until the user decides to cancel the service.
+The subscription model works by paid memberships that keep renewing automatically until the user decides to cancel the service.

 This implies a focus and emphasis on continuous improvement and additional features of the app.
 Or a reason for the user to keep paying to avoid to lose something valuable.

-How do subscriptions apps make money?
+How do subscription apps make money?

 As reported by the Apple Developer blog:

 Within a subscriber’s first year of subscription, you receive 70% of the subscription price at each billing cycle, minus applicable taxes.
 After a subscriber accumulates one year of paid service, your revenue increases to 85% of the subscription price, minus applicable taxes.